Blasius D'Souza: Political career

 Blasius D'Souza entered politics as a Mangalore City Council member in 1962 from Congress Party, where he served for 17 years.
-For seven years from 1972 to 1979 he was the Council President.
+From 1972-79, he was the Council President.
 He served as a District Chairman of Congress Committee in Dakshina Kannada district.
-He was a Member of Legislative Council in Karnataka Legislature from 1980 to 1985 and represented Mangalore as a Member of Legislative Assembly for nine years.
-In the July 1991, he was appointed Law Minister of Karnataka in the Veerappa Moily government.
+He was a Member of Legislative Council in Karnataka Legislature from 1980 to 1985 and represented Mangalore City as a Member of Legislative Assembly for nine years.

+In July 1991, he was appointed Law Minister of Karnataka in the Veerappa Moily government.
 He cleared an average of 25,00 files a month and created a record during his tenure as a minister.
 In November 1992, he was appointed Minister for Labour in a Cabinet Reshuffle, a position in which he served until 1994.

 Death

-Mr D'Souza died at 5:30 a.m. at the KMC hospital in Mangalore on 26 January 2008.
-His funeral was attended by Karnataka Congress leaders such as Veerappa Moily, Janardhana Poojary, B. Ramanath Rai, former ministers B. Nagaraja Shetty and B A Moideen, former MP Vinaykumar Sorake, local Congress leaders Ivan D'Souza and Naveen D'Souza among others.
-National politicians Oscar Fernandes and George Fernandes also attended.
+D'Souza died at the KMC hospital in Mangalore on 26 January 2008, aged 69.